MasonTorres/UsefulScripts/AAD Devices/readme.md

 # Create-Devices

-This sciprt will create a lot of device object in Azure AD.
+This sciprt will create a lot of device objects in Azure AD.
 1 every 2 seconds.

 # CleanUp-StaleDevices